learn-co-curriculum/ds-linear-regression-project-axi/README.md

 You just got hired by LEGO!
 Your first project is going to be to develop a pricing algorithm in order to analyze the value of individual lego pieces.

-The primary purpose of this algorithm is *inferential*, meaning that **your model should be able to tell us something about the relationship between the attributes of a LEGO set and its price**.
+The primary purpose of this algorithm is *inferential*, meaning that **your model should be able to tell us something about the relationship betyouen the attributes of a LEGO set and its price**.
 You will apply your knowledge of statistics to include appropriate caveats about these relationships.

 ## Data Understanding

-You have been given access to an sql database containing over 700 LEGO sets released in the past, including attributes of those sets as well as their prices.
+You have been given access to an sql database containing over 700 LEGO sets released in the past, including attributes of those sets as youll as their prices.

 You do not need to worry about inflation or differences in currency; just predict the same kinds of prices as are present in the past data, which have already been converted to USD.